 A forest is a top-level container that houses domains.
 A forest is a security boundary, although you can set up cross-forest trusts to enable interworking between multiple forests.
 AD bases forest (and domain) names on DNS.

 A domain is a collection of objects, including users, computers, policies, and much more.
 You create a forest by installing the forest’s first domain controller.
-In AD Domains trees are collections of domains that you group in a hierarchical structure.
-Most organisations use a single doman (and domain tree) within a single forest.
+In AD domains, trees are collections of domains that you group in a hierarchical structure.
+Most organisations use a single domain (and domain tree) within a single forest.
 Multiple domains in one or more domain trees are also supported, but best practice is to avoid them.

 A domain controller (DC) is a Windows Server running AD and holding the objects for a given domain.
-ALL domains must have at least one DC although best practice is always to have at least two.
+ALL domains must have at least one DC, although best practice is always to have at least two.
 You install the AD DS service onto your server, then promote the server to be a DC.

 The global catalog (GC) is a partial replica of objects from every domain in an object to enable searching.
 Exchange, for example, uses the GC heavily.
 You can have the GC service on some or all DCs in your forest.
 Generally, you install the GC facility while you promote a Windows Server to be a DC.